Tieske/ljsonschema/README.md

         return ... -- Lua table
     end,

+    -- There are cases where incoming data will always be strings.
+For example -- when validating http-headers or query arguments.
+    -- For these cases there is an option `coercion`.
+If you set this flag then -- a string value targetting a type of `boolean`, `number`, or `integer` will be -- attempted coerced to the proper type.
+After which the validation will occur. coercion = false,

     -- name when generating the validator function, it might ease debugging as -- as it will appear in stack traces. name = "myschema",